Instituto Gulbenkian de Ciência: History

 In 1989, the Instituto de Tecnologia Química e Biológica (ITQB) and the Instituto de Biologia Experimental e Tecnológica (iBET) were created and hosted in the IGC campus.
 With IGC, they will later form the Oeiras Campus.

-António Coutinho, immunologist and Head of the Immunobiology Unit in Institut Pasteur, is appointed the Director of the Oeiras Advanced Studies in 1991.
-In 1993 Coutinho starts the Gulbenkian PhD Programme in Biology and Medicine (PGDBM), a pioneering programme in Portugal and one of the first of this kind in the world.
-In 1998, António Coutinho is designated Director of the IGC and starts a new phase of the institute as a ‘host institution' with the mission of identifying, educating and incubating new research leaders, providing access to facilities, and financial and intellectual autonomy to pursue research projects.
+António Coutinho, immunologist and Head of the Immunobiology Unit in Institut Pasteur, was appointed the Director of the Oeiras Advanced Studies in 1991.
+In 1993 Coutinho started the Gulbenkian PhD Programme in Biology and Medicine (PGDBM), a pioneering programme in Portugal and one of the first of this kind in the world.
+In 1998, Coutinho was designated Director of the IGC and started a new phase of the institute as a 'host institution' with the mission of identifying, educating and incubating new research leaders, providing access to facilities, and financial and intellectual autonomy to pursue research projects.

-The Champalimaud Neuroscience Programme at the IGC is established in 2006 and the research groups of the newly formed Champalimaud Foundation are hosted at the IGC to carry out research in systems neuroscience until 2011, when they move to the Champalimaud Foundation’s new building in Lisbon.
+The Champalimaud Neuroscience Programme at the IGC was established in 2006 and the research groups of the newly formed Champalimaud Foundation were hosted at the IGC to carry out research in systems neuroscience until 2011, when they moved to the Champalimaud Foundation's new building in Lisbon.

-In 2008, the IGC participates for the first time in the music festival NOS Alive under a partnership established between “Everything is New”, promoter of NOS Alive, and the IGC to support fellowships for young researchers.
+In 2008, the IGC participated for the first time in the music festival NOS Alive under a partnership established between "Everything is New", promoter of NOS Alive, and the IGC to support fellowships for young researchers.

-In 2010 and 2011, the IGC was ranked amongst the '10 Best Places for Post-docs' outside the USA, by The Scientist.
+In 2010 and 2011, the IGC was ranked amongst the '10 Best Places for Post-docs' outside the US, by The Scientist Magazine.

-Jonathan Howard, immunologist and Professor of Genetics at the University of Cologne, is appointed Director of the IGC in 2012, succeeding António Coutinho.
-Since February 2018, Mónica Bettencourt Dias is the new Director of the IGC, succeeding Jonathan Howard.
+Jonathan Howard, immunologist and Professor of Genetics at the University of Cologne, was appointed Director of the IGC in 2012, succeeding António Coutinho.
+Since February 2018, Mónica Bettencourt Dias is the new Director of the IGC.